CtrlK

 Completeness

-Clearly answers both what (process-based discrete-event simulation framework) and when (explicit 'Use this skill when...' clause with specific trigger scenarios like manufacturing, service operations, logistics, and systems with shared resources).
+Clearly answers both 'what' (process-based discrete-event simulation framework in Python) and 'when' with an explicit 'Use this skill when...' clause listing specific trigger scenarios like manufacturing systems, service operations, network traffic, logistics, and shared resource interactions.

 3 / 3